upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

    - This will install all the necessary Python libraries and dependencies for Chords-Python.

-5. To launch the flask server, run the following command :
+5. To launch the Flask server, run the following command :

    .. code-block:: python